willfindlay/honors-thesis/thesis/thesis.md

 The immediate exclusion of eBPF programs meeting certain criteria is the crux of eBPF's safety guarantees.
-Unfortunately, it also rather intuitively limits what we are actually able to do with eBPF programs.
+Unfortunately, it also rather intuitively limits what developers are actually able to do with eBPF programs.
 In particular, eBPF is not a Turing complete language; it prohibits arbitrary jump instructions, cycles in execution graphs, and unverified memory access.
-Further, we limit stack allocations to only 512 bytes -- far too small for many practical use cases.
+Further, eBPF limits stack allocations to only 512 bytes [@gregg19bpf] -- far too small for many practical use cases.
 From a security perspective, these limitations are a *good thing*, because they allow us to immediately exclude eBPF programs with unverifiable safety; but from a usability standpoint, particularly that of a new eBPF developer, the trade-off is not without its drawbacks.

 Fortunately, the eBPF verifier is getting better over time (\autoref{complexity-verifiability}).
-When we say *better*, what we mean is that it is able to prove the safety of increasingly complex programs.
+When I say *better*, what I mean is that it is able to prove the safety of increasingly complex programs.
 Perhaps the best example of this steady improvement is a recent kernel patch [@starovoitov19] that added support for bounded loops in eBPF programs.
 With this patch, the set of viable eBPF programs was *greatly* increased; in fact, ebpH in its current incarnation relies